EboNuma/EboNuma/README.md

 ## 🌐 Know More About Me

-For more about my projects, experiences, and skills, visit [my page](https://ebrahim.page).
+For more about my projects, experiences, and skills, visit [ebrahim.page](https://ebrahim.page).